glasser/vote.davidglasser.net/content/post/201611-candidates.md

 [his Facebook ad](https://www.facebook.com/MallettForBART/posts/1174589212608150).

-## Berkeley City Council, District 3: Ben Bartlett #1?
+## Berkeley City Council, District 3: Deborah Matthews #1?
 ## Berkeley Mayor: Ben Gould #1, Laurie Capitelli #2?

-I have to consider these together.
+I have to consider these together, as my thought processes work similarly for .

 The biggest problem facing Berkeley these days is the high cost of housing, and the displacement that it's causing.
 (Full disclosure: my family bought a house